State

 For example, the following is a state that represents a Todo List.

-class is immutable:
+The Todo class is also immutable:

 class AppState {